 What sets the Embody apart from most gaming chairs is the design which offers an innovative solution for relieving pressure on your body through the use of "pixels".
 These pixels are interconnected modules that allow the pressure to shift off of your back and rear-end as you change positions while seated.

 The price is definitely a hefty cost (we agree), but you won't find the level of comfort, adjustability, elegance and build quality in a gaming chair that the Embody by Herman Miller offers.
 If you purchase through an authorized retailer, the company will issue a 12-year warranty for your Embody which ensures it will be free from defects for more than a decade.
-Those interested can read our full review of the Herman Miller Embody.
+Those interested can read our full review.

 Steelcase is another premium office furniture manufacturer and their high-end Gesture chair is their take on the Embody's design.
 This model offers a synchronized feel as you switch from different postures while sitting.
 With an implementation like this, it fits as a gaming chair since you get vast adjustability and comfort regardless of your desired sitting position.